faezefat/optimal-contract-for-federated-learning-using-deep-neural-network/README.md

 1. Maximize the utility of the RSU.
 2. Ensure vehicles receive non-negative utility (Individual Rationality).
 3. Encourage truthful reporting of private information (Incentive Compatibility).
+4. Ensure that the total reward distributed does not exceed a maximum allowable reward, \( R_{max} \).
+5. Ensure that the computational resource \( X_i \) is within specified frequency bounds, i.e., \( f^{min}_i \leq X_i \leq f^{max}_i \).

 ### Problem Formulation

 The problem of finding the optimal contract can be summarized as follows:

 <p align="center">
   <img src="https://quicklatex.com/cache3/85/ql_00035d45896495eca030c03f58e75e85_l3.png" alt="Formula">
 </p>

+To solve this optimization problem, we will use deep neural networks.
+Specifically, we will utilize two neural networks to determine \( X_i \) and \( R_i \).
+We will adjust the network architecture to incorporate the constraints of (4) and (5) within the neural network structure and reformulate the other constraints to enable training.
+Finally, we will define a loss function using the augmented Lagrangian method, with the goal of minimizing this loss through the neural network.